sagecalypso/HyperVoce/README.md

 # HyperVoce
 HyperVoce is a real time vocoder/voice duplicator inspired by Jacob Collier's iconic choral synthesizer.
 It uses a MIDI input stream to transform the carrier voice to imitate a choir.

+<strong>NOTE: This project is still in its infancy and is not yet operational.
+To view development progress, see other branches.
+Most development work is currently being done in the "testing" branch.</strong>

 ### Modes of Operation
 HyperVoce has three distinct modes of operation:
   - Voice duplicator